 There are two concepts that can help explain how NIEM works:

 - First, words are to a dictionary as elements are to a data model.
 Think of the NIEM

-data model as a data dictionary of agreed-upon terms, definitions, and formats—independent
+data model as a data dictionary of agreed-upon terms, definitions, relationships, and formats—independent

 of how information is stored in individual systems.
 The data model includes community-specific